anubhavsingh1729/MADE/project/project-plan.md

 # Project Plan
 ## Title
-Relationship between Air quality index and weather.
+Correlation between Air quality index and weather.

 ## Main Question
 Is the Air Quality Index for Delhi, India affected by weather conditions?